w3c/w3c-website-redesign-design-system/README.md

-# Pattern library documentation

-A starting point for building pattern library documentation as a static site, using [Metalsmith](https://metalsmith.io/) and selected plugins.
+# W3C design system

+A static site documenting the styles, components and templates forming the basis of the W3C website.

 ## How do I get set up?

+You'll need [Git](https://help.github.com/articles/set-up-git/) and [Node.js](https://nodejs.org/en/) installed to get this project running.

 ### Installation